 Where To Buy and Eat Cheaper

-- In general, it is cheaper to buy meat, vegetable and fruits at wet market than supermarket chains.
+- In general, it is cheaper to buy meat, vegetable, and fruits in the wet market than supermarket chains.

-- Eat local treats like char siu bao, har gow or beef with egg noodle at small restaurants at markets or cha chaan teng instead of those in malls that offer the same menu.
+- Eat local treats like char siu bao, har gow, or beef with egg noodles at small restaurants at markets or cha chaan teng instead of those in malls that offer the same menu.

 - It’s usually more expensive to buy products at Great or Citysuper than elsewhere so consider looking elsewhere before buying